 Keen, Creative Advocacy In Family Law Matters

-Flicker, Kerin, Kruger & Bissada LLP has been a respected name in family law for more than 40 years.
+Flicker, Kerin, Kruger & Bissada LLP has been a respected name in family law for more than 50 years.
 Characterized by sophistication, depth and experience, our family law lawyers provide unparalleled representation with an innovative, practical and problem-solving approach.
-As one of the largest family law practices in the Bay Area, we are equipped to offer a range of services tailored to meet the personal needs of our clients.
-We maintain offices in Menlo Park and San Ramon.
+As one of the largest family law practices in the Bay Area, we are equipped to offer a range of services tailored to meet the personal needs of our clients from our offices in Menlo Park and San Ramon.

 From traditional litigation to alternative dispute resolution, we handle all types of cases, including those that involve private judges, mediators and collaborative law specialists.